Are my children safe? 4 things to consider when using Snapchat’s Snapmaps

 Snapchat is a veritable infant in the social media family.
 It first made it’s way onto our mobile phones in September 2011, and has grown rapidly ever since.
 Now snapchat boasts a hefty 10 million in terms of daily active users, with the majority of those users being below 25.
 The App has become an essential platform for younger people, gone are days of texts and phone calls, If a teenager is talking to someone on their phone there is a big chance it’s through snapchat.

 Recently however a new feature added to the platform in a June update has caused a stir of controversy.
 Snap maps.
 Essentially, using your phones GPS sensor you can broadcast your exact location to your friends, and in turn find out theirs.
 As everyone and their mother have shared their two cents, on the topic, I have decided to throw in mine.

 - Safety issues?

 Let’s get the big one out of the way; I think it is universally acknowledged that sharing your location with strangers on the Internet might not be the safest thing to do.
 With this new feature Children could be sharing their exact locations with predators or bullies, and the map could be used to aid stalkers.
 Even the police have released warnings telling people of how dangerous the new location sharing could be.

 - It’s optional

 Although the feature may lead to some safety concerns, at the end of the day it is entirely optional.
 Users can turn on ‘Ghost mode’ that removes your location from the snap map.
-Furthermore, by default, the feature is off, until the users choose to activate it.
+Furthermore by default the feature is off, until the users chooses to activate it.
 No one is being forced to do anything they don’t want, and people can continue snapping away without having to broadcast your home address.